 During many of the school holidays the university runs Campus Tours, and where possible we like to combine these with Departmental visits.

-Once you have received an offer, we will invite you to attend one of our departmental visit days, which take place on Wednesday afternoons between November and March.
+Once you have received an offer, we will invite you to attend one of our departmental visit days, which take place between January and April.
 We strongly recommend that you attend one of these, especially if you have not visited us on a pre-application Open Day.
 If you cannot come on the days we offer, we will do our best to arrange for you to visit on an alternative occasion.

 During our visit days, you will have the opportunity to see the department and its facilities, meet staff and current students, and look around the campus, including a visit to one or more student rooms.
 You will have plenty of chance to ask any questions about the course and the department, and about what it is like to be a student at York.